DaEgi01/CitiesSkylines-CheckRoadAccessForGrowables/readme.md

 This is normally only interesting to do once for each savegame.
 After you have found and fixed the issues the change to MoveIt should be enough to take you from there.

 # Performance
-The performance impact of this mod seems to be pretty small, at least on my computer.
-Please contact me if your experience is different.
-I tried to measure the performance impact but could not get any significant numbers that I could separate from regular run to run variance.
+The performance impact of this mod is almost zero.